xunker/multi_zip/README.md

 [![Build Status](https://travis-ci.org/xunker/multi_zip.png?branch=master)](https://travis-ci.org/xunker/multi_zip)
 # MultiZip

-Provides a standard interface for zipping/unzipping files using whatever gems are present on the system.
-It will detect what gems are available and automatically use them without requiring you to write specific code for each.
+MultiZip is a gem that abstracts other zipping/unzipping gems.
+It automatically detects what gems are available and provides a consistent interface regardless of which is being used.
 This allows for code that is more portable and helps to avoid namespace collisions and other implementation restrictions.

 MultiZip provides a very small and focused set of functions: